spxp/spxp-specs/info/Comparison.md

   This does not provide the level of *privacy* and *security* we are interested in.
 * You cannot limit the visibility of your content
   This does not provide the level of *privacy* and *security* we are interested in.
-* Relays know too much information about you
+* Relays have too much information about you
   This does not just includes public messages (obviously), but also metadata of private messages, all profiles you are following and all discussion threads you are reading (via filter conditions).
   This does not provide the level of *privacy* we are interested in.